tlswg/tls13-spec/draft-ietf-tls-tls13.md

 string ECPoint.point, which can represent an elliptic curve point in uncompressed or compressed format.

+       opaque point <1..2^8-1>;

+point
+: This is the byte string representation of an elliptic curve point following the conversion routine in Section 4.3.6 of ANSI X9.62 {{X962}.
+{:br }

 [[OPEN ISSUE: We will need to adjust the compressed/uncompressed point issue if we have new curves that don't need point compression.
 This depends on the CFRG's recommendations.]]